alrasch/ffx_monster_tracker/README.md

 Pay no attention to this project.
 I just use it to keep track of how many of a certain blahblah video game lingo.

-Essentially, if you have any use for this tool, then the title alone tells you exactly what this tool does.
+Essentially, if you have any use for this tool, then you know exactly what this tool does just from the title.

 ## ...but if you do need it

+The app is currently not hosted anywhere, so you have to set it up locally.

 1. Clone the project
 2. `npm start`